2025–26 Greek Football Cup

-The 2025–26 Greek Football Cup, also named Betsson Greek Cup for sponsorship reasons, is the 84th edition of the Greek Football Cup.
-The winners will earn the right to participate in the 2026–27 UEFA Europa League third qualifying round and also in the 2026 Greek Super Cup.
-In the case that the same team wins both the 2025–26 Super League Greece and the Greek Cup, then Greek Cup's runner-up will provide the opposition for the Super Cup match.
+The 2025–26 Greek Football Cup, also named Betsson Greek Cup for sponsorship reasons, was the 84th edition of the Greek Football Cup.
+The winners, OFI, qualified for the 2026–27 UEFA Europa League play-off round, as well as the next season's Greek Super Cup.

-The teams of the 2 professional national leagues, Super League 1 and Super League 2, participate, while the cup winners of the Local FCAs optionally and the teams of Gamma Ethniki, compulsorily, will participate in the Amateur Cup, which was reinstated.
+The teams of the 2 professional national leagues, Super League 1 and Super League 2, participated, while the cup winners of the Local FCAs optionally and the teams of Gamma Ethniki, compulsorily, participated in the Amateur Cup, which was reinstated.

-The competition began on 18 August 2025 with the qualifying round, which included the Super League 2 teams, the teams that took places 9 to 12 in the previous season's Super League 1, and the two teams that won promotion to the Super League 1 from Super League 2, in the 2024–25 season, and will conclude with the final on 25 April 2026.
+The competition began on 18 August 2025 with the qualifying round, which included the Super League 2 teams, the teams that took places 9 to 12 in the previous season's Super League 1, and the two teams that won promotion to the Super League 1 from Super League 2, in the 2024–25 season, and concluded with the final on 25 April 2026, where OFI secured their second title in their 101 year presence.

-In addition, extra time is abolished in matches up to the semi-finals, while each team is required to have at least one Greek player born in 2004 or later in the starting lineup and in the whole game.
+In addition, extra time was abolished in matches up to the semi-finals, while each team was required to have at least one Greek player born in 2004 or later in the starting lineup and in the whole game.

-This year's competition is the first implementation of a new conducting system, which includes a qualifying round, league phase, play-offs, quarter-finals, semi-finals and final, adapting the format of the competition to the UEFA standards.
+This year's competition was the first implementation of a new conducting system, which included a qualifying round, league phase, play-offs, quarter-finals, semi-finals and final, adapting the format of the competition to the UEFA standards.

-Olympiacos are the current defending champions having won the 2024–25 edition of this cup.
+Olympiacos were the defending champions having won the 2024–25 edition of this cup.